Bowman74/fmvvm/README.md

 });
 ```

-The component resolver can also register types that pass in parameters to the constructore that may alse be registered with the component resolver.
+The component resolver can also register types that pass in parameters to the constructor that may also be registered with the component resolver.
 This code would pass the registered instance of the NavigaitonService to the constructor of the MyViewModel class.

 ```
 Core.componentResolver.registerType<MyViewModel>(() {